5 trends for the post-COVID future of Enterprise Architecture

 Enterprise Architects will help development teams understand how software developments fit into the newly designed customer experience by mapping epics and user stories to business capabilities, and indirectly to customer journey maps and value streams.

-They will also provide reference architecture models that integrate regulatory requirements, as well as technology standards that can be used by development teams to increase standardization and avoid possible rework.
+They will also provide reference architecture models that integrate regulatory requirements and technology standards that development teams can use to increase standardization and avoid possible rework.

 Enterprise architects will also work with Agile teams to create enabler epics (or architectural epics) to fuel the architectural runway that depends on the architectural needs established during each PI Planning (Program Increment planning).